GeoLarryLai/pyTopoComplexity/README.md

-# pyTopoComlexity (v.1.3)
+# pyTopoComlexity (v0.4)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10086875.svg)](https://doi.org/10.5281/zenodo.10086875)
+### In this lastest update (v0.4), the Mexican Hat code is confirmed to be working correctly.
-### Warning: These codes are under development.
+### Warning: For other codes.
+These codes are under development.
 Additional tests are required.

 This repository includes a set of codes that perform various types of geomorphic metrics representing topographic complexity and/or variability.
 The geomorphic metrics included here are:
 * _Mexican Hat Wavelet Tranform Analysis_ (pyMexicanHat.ipynb)